EphremTil17/WhisperDoc/README.md

 - **API**: RESTful HTTP and WebSocket endpoints.
 - **Configuration-Driven**: The entire system is configured via a central `.env` file.
 This includes ports, model names, and log levels.
 There are no hardcoded values.
 - **Persistent Model Caching**: The `faster-whisper` model is downloaded on the first run and then cached in the `./model-cache` directory on the host machine, preventing re-downloads on subsequent starts.
+- **Centralized Logging**: The system uses `loguru` for structured, colorful logging.
+All logs are standardized to UTC.
+A `POST /log` endpoint allows any client to send a batch of logs to the server for centralized storage and analysis.
+Client-side loggers are designed to be asynchronous, sending batches in the background to ensure high performance.

 ## Project Structure
 ```